-In contrast, the increased turnout from closer elections makes perfect sense from the socialbenefit theory, where even small probabilities of decisiveness are important when multiplied by the social benefit, which is proportional to N. The natural way to empirically distinguish our social preference, $B{\text{soc}}$ from civic duty is that $B{\text{soc}}$ is multiplied by Pr(election is tied), and civic duty is not. of course, one could allow civic duty to be higher in close elections but then the theory becomes tautological.
-A key contribution of this paper is to demonstrate that rational voting is not a tautological theory if $B{\text{soc}}$ is allowed.
+In contrast, the increased turnout from closer elections makes perfect sense in the social-benefit theory, where even small probabilities of decisiveness are important when multiplied by the social benefit, which is proportional to N. The natural way to empirically distinguish our social preference, $B{\rm soc}$, from civic duty is that $B{\rm soc}$ is multiplied by Pr (election is tied), and civic duty is not.
+Of course, one could allow civic duty to be higher in close elections but then the theory becomes tautological.
+A key contribution of this paper is to demonstrate that rational voting is not a tautological theory if $B{\rm soc}$ is allowed.